glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 tags: ["Markdown"]
 ---

-Discover the Markdown syntax used on this blog to write articles, or to generate static pages, and more generally on the web.
+Discover the **Markdown syntax** used on this blog to write articles, or to generate static pages, and more generally on the web.
-When you click on the button: <i class="far fa-file-code"></i> Source, you can see the original source code of the article.
+When you click on the button: <i class="far fa-file-code"></i> Source, you can see the **original source code of an article**.
 More precisely on this blog, a superset of Markdown is used and called [Kramdown](https://kramdown.gettalong.org/), the syntax is available [here](https://kramdown.gettalong.org/syntax.html).
 Each following section gives an overview and examples for each usage.
 But before, what is exactly the Markdown?